oswaldsql/MiniMock/docs/ADR/CreatingMocks.md

 - **Complexity**: Introduces an additional layer of abstraction, which may add some complexity to the framework.
 - **Maintenance**: Requires ongoing maintenance to ensure the mock factory remains up-to-date with any changes to the framework.

+---

+More ADRs can be found in the [docs/ADR](../ADR/README.md) directory.